x-yzt/mixtures/README.md

 3. And last but not least, we are not sure if they will survive after Mixtures goes out of beta.

-Finally, some generic parts (like the about page or 404 templates) lie in project-wide directories.
+Finally, some generic parts (like the flatpages or 404 templates) lie in project-wide directories.

 ### Views